2022 National League Championship Series: Game 5

 In the bottom of the eighth, with Philadelphia still trailing by a run, Realmuto singled to left field.
 Harper then hit a two-run home run to left field, giving the Phillies a one-run lead.
 Joe Davis, who was the TV play-by-play broadcaster on FS1, described the moment as "the swing of his [Harper's] life."
 Scott Franzke, calling the game on Phillies radio, termed the home fans' delirious reaction "bedlam at the Bank."
 After Suárez retired the next two Phillies, David Robertson came in to close for Philadelphia, and after walking Brandon Drury and Ha-seong Kim with one out, he was taken out of the game.
 Ranger Suárez, who started in Game 3, was his replacement.
 Grisham, the next batter, bunted to advance the runners to second and third but was put out at first base.
 Austin Nola then flew out to Nick Castellanos, sending the Phillies to the World Series for the first time since 2009.

 After the game, Harper was named the NLCS MVP, having had a .400 batting average, five runs batted in, and two home runs, including the pennant-winning two-run homer in Game 5.

 This turned out to be the last postseason game for the Padres under owner Peter Seidler, who died at the age of 63 shortly after the 2023 season.
-Seidler was credited for elevating the Padres to national prominence after years in the doldrums, with financial commitments in the hundreds of millions, in hopes of bringing San Diego its first sports championship.
+Seidler was credited for elevating the Padres to national prominence after years in the doldrums, with financial commitments in the hundreds of millions, in hopes of bringing San Diego its first sports championship since 1963.